mail2thota/ansible_provision/README.md

       - name: name of the host excluding domain name
         hostgroup: hostgroup name to map this host mentioned in the common[hostgroups] section
         ip: ip adress of the host
-        tags:  # Optional, This allows mapping the single host to multiple groups within a environment, we don't allow sharing tag or hostgroup or hostname in anyways
+        tags:   # Optional, This allows mapping single host to multiple host groups or tags within a environment, we don't allow sharing tags or hostgroups or hostnames between enviroments
            - tag name 1 # Name should be unique from hostgroup names
            - tag name 2

-#It launches multiple clusters with different configurations. cluster1 and cluster2 are the names used for the cluster group.
-We can use any name to cluster in the below configuration it is cluster1, cluster2, etc.
+#It launches multiple clusters with different configurations eg: production, staging, etc. cluster1 and cluster2 are the names used for the cluster group.
+We can use any name to environment, in the below configuration it is cluster1, cluster2, etc.
 cluster1:
     default:
         dns_enabled: yes or no to update /etc/hosts file if dns server is not available